code-42/CareerDevsInterviewQuestions/README.md

 9. What is the relationship between Dijkstra's algorithm and graph data structures.
 Your Answer:
 > Dijkstra's algorithm is for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
-This youtube video explains it well.  https://www.youtube.com/watch?v=bum_19loj9A&list=PLBZBJbE_rGRV8D7XZ08LK6z-4zPoWzu5H

 10. Read some of the following.
 What did you find interesting? http://delivery.acm.org/10.1145/1290000/1283927/a1972-dijkstra.pdf?ip=68.0.213.32&id=1283927&acc=OPEN&key=4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E6D218144511F3437&__acm__=1530763760_2fe16c6dd019b5fc00fe92f4fc664579
 Your answer:
 > An error occurred while processing your request.
 Reference #50.cd58db17.1531096753.1db6f6cb
 The link does not work

 11. Watch some of the following.
 Who was the person speaking at the start of the video?
 Elaborate.
 Your answer:
 > Eric Schmidt vp of the general Systems Group of Sun Microsystems introduced Dr. Edsger W. Dijkstra - Reasoning about programs
 The general structure of correctness and separation of concerns between total correctness and partial correctness and termination.
 Total correctness means the program will produce the right result.
 Partial correctness will produce the right result if its execution terminates.
 To explain, he presented the general pattern that will prove things about the repetitive construct do B until the negation of the post condition P.

 What did you find interesting about the lecture? https://www.youtube.com/watch?v=GX3URhx6i2E